 We generally record acquired intangible assets that have finite useful lives, such as acquired technology, in connection with business combinations.
-We amortize the cost of acquired intangible assets on a straight-line basis over their estimated useful lives, which range from two to nine years.
+We amortize the cost of acquired intangible assets on a straight-line basis over their estimated useful lives, which range from one to seven years.
 We review intangible assets that have finite useful lives and other long-lived assets whenever an event or change in circumstances indicates that the carrying value of the asset may not be recoverable.
 We estimate the recoverability of these assets by comparing the carrying amount of the asset to the future undiscounted cash flows that we expect the asset to generate.
 We estimate the fair value of assets that have finite useful lives based on the present value of future cash flows for those assets.
 If the carrying value of an asset with a finite life exceeds its estimated fair value, we would record an impairment loss equal to the difference.
+Impairment charges for acquired intangible assets were not significant for the twelve months ended July 31, 2018, 2017 or 2016.